Logarithmic compactification of the Abel-Jacobi section: The naive Abel--Jacobi map

-A similar calculation near $R$ shows that the gluing parameter for $L'$ is that of $L$ scaled by $\beta^\ell$.
-Now, an adjustment to the ratio between these gluing parameters changes the isomorphism class of $L'$.
-Therefore, if $\ell \neq 0$, then $L'$ depends on the relative rate of smoothing of the nodes $q$ and $r$.
+A similar calculation near $r$ shows that adjusting $v$ by a unit $\mu$ has the effect of scaling the gluing parameter of $L'$ at $r$ by $\mu^{-b}$.
+If $u$ and $v$ are scaled by units so that $u^a / v^b$ is changed, then so will be the limiting line bundle $L'$ in $\Pic^0$ determined by this family.
+In particular, if $k \neq 0$, then $L'$ depends on the relative rates of smoothing of the nodes $q$ and $r$.

-This calculation also illustrates how to resolve the indeterminacy, at least in this example: we should blow up $\mathbf D_{g,\mathbf a}$ at the intersection of the boundary divisors corresponding to $Q$ and $R$; this will introduce a coordinate that keeps track of the ratio between $\alpha$ and $\beta$.
-We will see below that the space of \emph{logarithmic} divisors of $C$ performs precisely this blowup.
+This calculation also illustrates how to resolve the indeterminacy, at least in this example: we should blow up $\mathbf D_{g,\mathbf a}$ at the intersection of the boundary divisors corresponding to $Q$ and $R$ so as to introduce a coordinate that keeps track of the ratio between $u^a$ and $v^b$.

+Now let us consider a $2$-parameter base, with local coordinates $u$ and $v$.
+Then $\mathcal O_C(kp - kp')$ is a section of $\Pic^0(C)$ over the complement of the special point of $S$.
+Let $Z$ be its closure.
+We will see in Section~\ref{sec:ex-res} that our main theorem implies that $Z$ is not normal if $D$ and $E$ have genus~$0$ and $k > 2$.
+As a sanity check, we verify this directly.